stensh1/stensh1/README.md

 I'm a junior Go developer <img src="https://media.giphy.com/media/VFHpBIMdOWteabwcdb/giphy.gif" width="30"> from Russia, Saint-Petersburg.

-- :floppy_disk: I’m studying at the university at the Department of Information Security.
+- :floppy_disk: I’m studying at the university at the Department of Computer Engineering.

-- :printer: I work at YIT Saint-Petersburg as an administrative department specialist.

 - :keyboard: I love code and code loves me.